Pskov Land

 The Pskov Land (Псковская земля) was a historical region in the north-west of medieval Russia centred around the city of Pskov.
-It was a vassal state of various Rus' states and had a measure of independence as Pskov Republic before being annexed by the Grand Duchy of Moscow.
+It was initially dependent on the Novgorod Republic; however, it developed its own republican form of government and formally won its independence in 1348 as the Pskov Republic, before ultimately being annexed by the Grand Principality of Moscow.
 It had an important role in the trade and conflicts between Russia and its western neighbours.

 Geography

 Pskov is situated on the southern shore of the Lake Peipus, to the east of Livonia, and to the west of Novgorod.
 In the 13th century, the Principality of Pskov was a narrow strip of land along the eastern Narva River and Peipus, bordered to the south by the Velikaya River basin.
 The division between Livonia and Pskov was made up by an area of water bodies and poorly settled areas.

 History

 Early history

-The town of Pskov was founded in the late 9th century by the Rus'.
-Olga of Kiev, the wife of Igor of Kiev, was born in Pskov.
+Pskov was first mentioned in 903 when Olga, the wife of Igor of Kiev, was born there.
 In 1065–67, Vseslav attacked Pskov and Novgorod, then was captured by Iziaslav I of Kiev and his two brothers and imprisoned in Kiev.